hubertkarbowy/tf2_ulmfit_multifit/README.md

 # QRNN (Quasi-Recurrent Neural Network) and ULMFiT for Tensorflow 2.x

 Since the arrival of BERT, recurrent neural networks have fallen out of fashion in Natural Language Processing.
 In practical applications, however, there are still many use cases where a much lighter recurrent architecture is preferrable over the Transformer due to e.g. faster inference times or constraints on the computing power.
-This repo contains the implementation of two such recurrent architectures:
+This repo contains the implementation of two such recurrent architectures in Tensorflow:

-* **ULMFiT** - which is basically LSTM with improvements to the regularization techniques and a triangular learning rate scheduler,
+* **[ULMFiT](https://aclanthology.org/P18-1031/)** - which is basically LSTM with improvements to the regularization techniques and a triangular learning rate scheduler,
-* **MultiFIT** - the evolution of the ULMFiT model in which LSTM cells were replaced by Quasi-Recurrent cells and a One-cycle learning rate scheduler was used.
+* [**MultiFIT**](https://aclanthology.org/D19-1572) - the evolution of the ULMFiT model in which LSTM cells were replaced by Quasi-Recurrent cells and a One-cycle learning rate scheduler was used.

-Both architectures were originally implemented in the FastAI framework which itself is build over PyTorch.
+Both architectures were originally implemented in the [FastAI](https://www.fast.ai/) framework which itself is build over [PyTorch](https://pytorch.org/).
 However, the implementations were poorly documented, examples were scarce and adaptation to custom data was challenging.
 FastAI's text processing pipeline is also rather inflexible.
 Subjectively, the two biggest issues are the difficulty in using subword tokenization and the baking in as defaults of some rather arcane transformations (for example, capital letters are downcased, but a `\\xxmaj` symbol is inserted before to denote capitalization).
 These issues can for sure be overcome by reverse-engineering FastAI code where the documentation remains silent.

 Instead, a cleaner implementation of both architectures, less tightly coupled with the data preprocessing techniques is provided here for Tensorflow, which is also more familiar to the Machine Learning community and has a bigger user base than FastAI.